Larry-Larriee/Hackathon-COCO-M/README.md

 Essentially, this is a luck-based game.
 There is a health bar and you choose the element that the nuke has sprung out (Benzene [easy], Carbon Monoxide [Medium], Titanium Dioxide [Hard]).
 You are presented with two buttons, leave castle or stay home.
 Survive for 30 days to win!

+**Note: Depending on Internet Speeds or Computation power, the application may take up to 10 seconds to boot up.
+Reason being that the app grabs ~30000 lines worth of pollution data and filters it.**

 *Produced By: Larry Le, Matthew Lopez, Tony Nguyen*

 https://studio.code.org/projects/applab/rjc22Uukqn22cghzu0Elu_Pz-1ISAqCmFv1wnhITARU/view